World Cup Top Scorer Odds and Predictions

 Harry Kane Golden Boot odds

-Kane has also scored 11 goals in 10 Champions League games for Bayern, proving that he can thrive against the best defenses in the business.
-In all competitions, Kane has scored 54 goals in 46 matches this season.
+Kane has also scored 12 goals in 11 Champions League games for Bayern, proving that he can thrive against the best defenses in the business.
+In all competitions, Kane has scored 58 goals in 50 matches this season – a rate of 1.16 per game.
 He will aim to replicate that form for England at the World Cup.

 Kane is England’s record goalscorer, with 78 goals in 112 games, and he won the Golden Boot at the 2018 World Cup.
 He takes England’s penalties, and he’s lethal in and around the box, so he has a great chance of winning another Golden Boot this summer.